 Parents and Carers Advice for 14-16 year olds

-You can read all curriculum and course information in our Key Stage 4 section and our Key Stage 4 Curriculum Booklet.
+You can read all curriculum and course information in our Key Stage 4 section and on our subjects areas.
 Within this information, there are career pathways identified by each subject.

 All students will study English Language, English Literature, Mathematics, Separate Sciences (Biology, Chemistry and Physics), Religious Studies, PSHE and Physical Education.
 Every student must also study an EBacc subject – this can be either one Language (French, German Spanish), Computer Science or one Humanities (Geography or History).
 We would advise that students should take at least one further Ebacc subject if they have a particular interest in that subject.
 Options thereafter should align with your child’s interests and enjoyment.
 If your child likes many subjects, then they should choose a broad range of options – an Art, a Technology, a Language, a Humanity.